 Stoppages and breakdowns caused by dirt in the percussion mechanism are practically inevitable with all rock drills, and DTH hammers are no exception.
-However, it should be remembered that, while DTH hammers are no more sensitive to dirt than top-hammers, there is obviously a greater risk of dirt ingress in down-the-hole drilling, especially during pipe jointing.
+However, it should be remembered that, while DTH hammers are no more sensitive to dirt than tophammers, there is obviously a greater risk of dirt ingress in down-the-hole drilling, especially during pipe jointing.
 Any dirt that enters the drill pipes goes straight into the percussion mechanism.
 To ensure reliable operation of the hammer, every effort should therefore be made to prevent dirt from entering the drill pipes.
 The following rules should be observed:

 - Always keep drill pipes clean.
 Always store or stack drill pipes in such a way that the risk of dirt ingress is minimized.
 Do not let the thread ends rest on grit or mud.
 Use thread covers wherever practicable. - Always keep the open thread end of the drill pipe covered during jointing, and remove the cover just before the pipe is coupled up. - Before coupling up, check that the drill pipe is clean around the threads and on the inside.
 If in doubt, blow clean the pipe.

-Remember to cover the pipe end that is already in the hole.
+Remember to cover the pipe end that is already in the hole. - If threads are dirty, they should be cleaned using a strong bristle brush or a cloth.